von/pyder/README.md

     # Where site templates are stored
     site_template_dir = "_templates"

-Finally, you can specify directories to be ignored using *dirs_to_skip*:
+You can specify directories to be ignored using *dirs_to_skip*:

     # Directories to skip
     dirs_to_skip = [ "_*" ]

+You can specify extra variables to subsitute in your templates using *variables*:

+    variables = {
+        "myname" : "J. Webmaster",
+        "email" : "webmaster@example.com",
+        }

 ## The pyderweb script ###